ovh/docs/pages/web/domains/redirect_domain_name/guide.en-ca.md

 There are two ways of creating a domain name redirection:

-- **Through the OVH Control Panel,** using the configuration assistant to set your redirection.
+- **Through the OVHcloud Control Panel,** using the configuration assistant to set your redirection.

 - **Creating the redirection yourself (usually via an .htaccess file).** This will require programming skills.